-covid-19 - the museum is now closed on Sundays until further notice, steaming events in march & April are cancelled and steam on the levels Is postponed - date tbc
+covid-19 - the museum is now closed on Sundays until further notice, steaming events in June & JULY are cancelled and steam on the levels will be back in 2021!

 updates on our facebook page